-- · Look for chest movement, listen for breathing. - · Feel for breath on your cheek. - If not breathing, start artificial respiration immediately: - Keep head well back, - · Pinch nostrils, - Place your mouth over the person's mouth, - · Give two full breaths, - Continue with one breath every 5 seconds until victim breaths normally or help arrives (ventilation) - If air does not enter the person's chest during artificial respiration: - · Reposition head and attempt artificial respiration again. - If successful, go to section "C". - To clear airway, place heel of one hand on top of heel of other hand just above the navel but well below the tip of the breastbone.
+- Look for chest movement, listen for breathing - Feel for breath on your cheek - If not breathing, start artificial respiration immediately using a one-way valve mask found in the first aid kits: - Keep head well back, - o Pinch nostrils, - Place your mouth over the person's mouth, - Give two full breaths, continue with one breath every 5 seconds until the person breathes normally or help arrives (ventilation) - If air does not enter to person's chest during artificial respiration: - o Reposition the head and attempt artificial respiration again - o If successful, got to section "C" - To clear airway, place heel of one hand on top of heel of other hand just above the navel but well below the tip of the breastbone.
 Press upper abdomen with 6-10 quick thrusts.
 If this fails, open patient's mouth by grasping tongue and lower jaw between thumb and fingers and lift chin.
 Insert index finger of other hand deep into mouth and use finger sweep to dislodge and remove foreign body. - Attempt to ventilate, if unsuccessful, repeat sequence (abdominal thrusts, finger sweeps and attempts to ventilate) until obstruction is cleared.